steviecurran/UK-employment/README.md

       although this overlaps with *Hartlepool* and *Middlesbrough* (95% confidence), for the years 2017 to 2019, and *Hackney* and *Haringey* for 2021 and overtaken by *Newham* in 2021, before taking the lead again in 2022 (5.7%).

+The dashboad is acessible at [http://steviecurran.pythonanywhere.com](http://steviecurran.pythonanywhere.com) - the page may require a reload and is quite slow to load (that's the basic package for you!)